codership/documentation/galeracluster/source/startingcluster.rst

    | wsrep_cluster_size | 2     |
    +--------------------+-------+

-This indicates that the second node is now connected to the cluster.
-Repeat this procedure to add the remaining nodes to your cluster.

-When all nodes in the cluster agree on the membership state, they initiate state exchange.
-In state exchange, the new node checks the cluster state.
-If the node state differs from the cluster state, (which is normally the case), the new node requests a state snapshot transfer from the cluster and it installs it on the local database.
+This indicates that the two nodes are now connected to the cluster.
+When the nodes in the cluster agree on the membership state, they initiate state exchange.
+In state exchange, a new node will check the cluster state.
+If the state of a new node differs from the cluster state--which is normally the case--the new node requests a state snapshot transfer (SST) from the cluster and it installs it on its local database.
 After this is done, the new node is ready for use.

 .. |---|   unicode:: U+2014 ..
 EM DASH